Future of an expanding universe: Dark Era (without proton decay)

-With black holes having evaporated, all baryonic matter will have now decayed into subatomic particles (electrons, neutrons, protons, and quarks).
+With black holes having evaporated, nearly all baryonic matter will have decayed into subatomic particles (electrons, neutrons, protons, and quarks).
 The universe is now an almost pure vacuum (possibly accompanied with the presence of a false vacuum).
 The expansion of the universe slowly causes itself to cool down to absolute zero.
+The universe now reaches an even lower energy state than the earlier one mentioned.